-PETER RILEY SENIOR EXECUTIVE VICE PRESIDENT, GENERAL COUNSEL & SECRETARY Age 66
+PETER RILEY FORMER SENIOR EXECUTIVE VICE PRESIDENT, GENERAL COUNSEL & SECRETARY Age 67

-Peter Riley serves as Senior Executive Vice President, General Counsel & Secretary and joined the Company in May 2011.
-Mr. Riley is responsible for overseeing all legal matters for the Company and all operations related to the Aviators, the Company's minor league baseball team located in Las Vegas.
+Peter Riley joined the Company in May 2011 and most recently served as Senior Executive Vice President, General Counsel & Secretary until March 31, 2023.
+In that role, Mr. Riley was responsible for overseeing all legal matters for the Company and all operations related to the Aviators, the Company's minor league baseball team located in Las Vegas.
+The Company has notified Mr. Riley that his employment is being terminated without cause effective May 30, 2023.
 Mr. Riley has over 30 years of experience, working in both the public and private sector.
 Mr. Riley was a partner at K&L Gates LLP between 2004 and 2011 with a significant focus on the tax aspects of fund formation, joint ventures and the acquisition, disposition, operation and financing of real estate assets.
 Previously, Mr. Riley led the tax department at Kelly, Hart and Hallman, and was Senior Tax Counsel at Simpson Thacher & Bartlett.

-Before earning his law degree.
-Mr. Riley worked for Amerada Hess Corporation (NYSE: HES) where he became Chief Financial Officer of its Abu Dhabi subsidiary.
+Before earning his law degree, Mr. Riley worked for Amerada Hess Corporation (NYSE: HES) where he became Chief Financial Officer of its Abu Dhabi subsidiary.
 Mr. Riley earned a LL.M. in Taxation from New York University School of Law, a J.D. from Boston College Law School and a B.B.A. in Accounting from the University of Notre Dame.

-SAUL SCHERL PRESIDENT, NEW YORK TRI-STATE REGION Age 56
+ANDREW SCHWARTZ CO-PRESIDENT, NEW YORK REGION Age 44